CosmicScale/PSBBN-Definitive-English-Patch/README.md

 - Watching videos in the Movie Channel
 - Transferring photos from a digital camera and viewing them in the Photo Channel

-This project aims to translate **PSBBN** from Japanese to multiple languages, introduce modern features, and make it a viable daily driver in 2025 and beyond.
+The **PSBBN Definitive Project** (formerly the PSBBN Definitive English Patch) began in 2023 as an English-language patch for PSBBN, but steadily expanded well beyond its original scope.
+The project aims to translate PSBBN from Japanese into multiple languages, introduce modern features, and make it a viable daily driver in 2026 and beyond.

-You can find out more about the **PSBBN** software on [Wikipedia](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator) and on my [YouTube channel](https://www.youtube.com/@CosmicScaleFactor).
+You can find out more about the original PSBBN software on [Wikipedia](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator) and follow the development of this project on my [YouTube channel](https://www.youtube.com/@CosmicScaleFactor).

 # Donations
 If you appreciate my work and want to support the ongoing development of the **PSBBN Definitive Project** and other PS2-related projects, [you can donate to my Ko-Fi](https://ko-fi.com/cosmicscale).